wongjiahau/Pineapple/docs/features/BasicFunctions.md

 // you can chain it!
 let y = 2.square.square.square
 ```

+!!! note
-Notes: `this` is not a keyword, it is just a variable name!
+    `this` is not a keyword, it is just a variable name!

 <hr>
 ## Bifunc (2 parameters)
 Bifunc is a function that takes 2 parameters.
 Since you cannot separate parameters with comma, the only way is to put the name in the middle.

-For example,
+For example:

 ```scala
 // here's how you define a bifunc def (this Number).plus(that Number) -> Number